 There’s a strong feeling of fulfillment behind the wheel of this striking coupe.

-The Dodge 600 was an extended (E-platform) version of the original K-platform cars, with three more inches of wheelbase added to the sedans (coupes and wagons remained the same length as the original cars).
+The Dodge 600 was an extended (E-platform) version of the original K-platform cars, with three more inches of wheelbase added to the sedans (coupes and wagons kept the same wheelbase as the first K cars).
 It debuted in the 1983 model year, two years after the original K cars made it to market.
 Other E-platform cars were the Chrysler New Yorker, Chrysler E-Class, and (later) the Plymouth Caravelle.

-Standard exterior and mechanical equipment on the $9,060 club coupe (about $21,100 in today’s dollars) included power brakes, power steering, halogen headlamps, Landau padded vinyl roof, and P185/70R14 tires.
-Inside, cloth front bucket seats, a full-length console, color keyed steering wheel, and an electronically-tuned AM radio were standard.
-Features listed that wouldn’t be considered worth mentioning now included a tethered fuel filler cap and an inside hood release.
+Standard exterior and mechanical equipment on the $9,060 club coupe (about $22,000 in today’s dollars) included power brakes, power steering, halogen headlamps, a Landau padded vinyl roof, and P185/70R14 tires (a size still readily available) on 14-inch wheels.
+Inside, cloth front bucket seats, a full-length console, color-keyed steering wheel, and an electronically-tuned AM radio were standard.
+Features listed in the brochure that wouldn’t be considered worth mentioning now included a tethered fuel filler cap and an inside hood release.

-The original K cars and their many variants were once so common on the roads, but have essentially disappeared in mid-2017.
-I haven’t seen a 600 of any type in years, despite the fact that Dodge made over 300,000 of them between 1983 and 1988.
+The original K cars and their many variants were once so common on the roads, but have essentially disappeared in mid-2019.
+I haven’t seen a 600 of any type in years, even though Dodge produced over 300,000 of them between 1983 and 1988.
 You’ll sometimes see the original Dodge Aries/Plymouth Reliant cars at AACA shows along with the top of the line Chrysler LeBaron convertibles.